Average Weather at Southern Wisconsin Regional Airport Wisconsin, United States

-The topography within 2 miles of Southern Wisconsin Regional Airport is essentially flat, with a maximum elevation change of 82 feet, and an average elevation above sea level of 786 feet.
-Within 10 miles contains only modest variations in elevation (308 feet).
-Within 50 miles contains very significant variations in elevation (919 feet).
+The topography within 2 miles of Southern Wisconsin Regional Airport is essentially flat, with a maximum elevation change of 82 feet and an average elevation above sea level of 786 feet.
+Within 10 miles is essentially flat (308 feet).
+Within 50 miles contains only modest variations in elevation (919 feet).

 The area within 2 miles of Southern Wisconsin Regional Airport is covered by cropland (74%), within 10 miles by cropland (82%) and artificial surfaces (13%), and within 50 miles by cropland (82%).

 This report illustrates the typical weather at Southern Wisconsin Regional Airport, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.